Face Landmarks

 checkbox.
 By checking the checkbox, you can see the value in the logger panel.

-As you can see this value can be varied based on the points that you select.
+This value can be varied based on the points that you select.
 To make the values easier to use, we will convert the raw value to a value between 0 to 1 using the Min Distance

 and Max Distance